fish-shell/fish-shell/doc_src/cmds/abbr.rst

     function last_history_item
         echo $history[1]
     end
-    abbr -a !! --position anywhere --function last_history_item --quiet
+    abbr -a !! --position anywhere --function last_history_item

 This first creates a function ``last_history_item`` which outputs the last entered command.
 It then adds an abbreviation which replaces ``!!`` with the result of calling this function.
-The ``--quiet`` option causes the expansion to happen without visibly modifying the text.
-Taken together, this implements the ``!!`` history expansion feature of bash.
+Taken together, this is similar to the ``!!`` history expansion feature of bash.

 ::